#54 TRENDING IN Relationships 🔥

 Writer since May, 2022 · 21 published articles

-Olaronke "Ronke" Bamiduro is an 18 year old sixth-form student from London, UK and has just finished her senior year at sixth form.
+Olaronke "Ronke" Bamiduro is an 20 year old university student from London, UK.
 She is passionate about the power of the voice and the importance of expression.
 Olaronke enjoys reading, writing, yoga, cooking, netball, discussing new ideas and self-reflection.

 Comment